plank/laravel-mediable/docs/source/configuration.rst

 Disks
 ------------------------
 Laravel-Mediable is built on top of Laravel's Filesystem component.
-Before you use the package, you will need to configure the filesystem disks where you would like files to be stored in ``config/filesystems.php``.
-[Learn more about filesystem disk](https://laravel.com/docs/5.2/filesystem).
+Before you use the package, you will need to configure the filesystem disks where you would like files to be stored in ``config/filesystems.php``. `Learn more about filesystem disk <https://laravel.com/docs/5.2/filesystem>`_.

 An example setup with one private disk (``local``) and one publicly accessible disk (``uploads``):